-Lecture (Monday)

-- It's all about fault-tolerance - First theory, in particular consensus, models, algorithms, and lower bounds - Then practice, highlighting a few fault-tolerant systems - Finally efficiency, programming

-Exercises (Friday)

-- There will be paper exercises - Exercises don't have to be handed in... ...but you are strongly encouraged to solve them! - Consequentially there will be no exercise grading
+- Lecture (Monday 9-11 & Friday 9-11, usually) - It's all about fault-tolerance - First theory, in particular consensus, models, algorithms, and lower bounds - Then large-scale practice, fault-tolerant systems - Finally small-scale practice, programming, multi-core - Exercises (Monday 11-12 & Friday 11-12, sometimes) - There will be paper exercises, without grades - Exercises don't have to be handed in... ...but you are strongly encouraged to solve them! - But: There will be a creative task that gives exam points (10 or 20). - Personnel - Roger Wattenhofer, Christian Decker, Michael König, Jara Uitto - www.disco.ethz.ch

-Personnel

-Roger Wattenhofer, Benjamin Sigg, Thomas Locher, Remo Meier www.disco.ethz.ch
+Book for Part 2

 - Great book

 - Goes beyond class

+- Fully covers Chapter 3

-- Does not cover everything we do (but almost)
+- Does not cover everything we do (but also some parts of Chapters 1 & 2)

-Some pictures on slides are from Maurice Herlihy
+- Some pictures on slides are from Maurice Herlihy